Data Warehouse API

 - /document endpoint returns the entire contents of a single document.

 The following are also available

-The following endpoints may be usable when creating an user interface/output for the warehouse data:
+The following endpoints may be useful when creating an user interface/output for warehouse data:

 - EnumerationLabels - Descriptions of enumerations used in documents and filters in three languages.